jia1/jia1.github.io/content/posts/adding-my-sites-to-cloudflare.md

 draft: false
 tags: ["devops"]
 ---
 I added my domains to Cloudflare.
-Cloudflare offers many cool features that my domain providers do not offer.
-Well, they did not need to offer those features.
+Cloudflare offers many cool features that my domain providers don't offer.
+Well, they didn't need to offer those features.
 In Cloudflare, I get to see features such as:

 - Web traffic analytics
 - Set up DNSSEC